The Singapore Exchange Securities Trading Limited (SGX-ST) is currently the only approved securities exchange in Singapore.

 The Monetary Authority of Singapore (MAS) administers the SFA and subsidiary legislation thereunder, and is the primary regulatory authority in connection with the offering of shares or units in Singapore.

-With effect from 26 June 2018, a company may be listed on the Mainboard by way of a primary listing with a dual-class share (DCS) structure if it can establish that it is suitable for listing with a DCS structure.
+A company may be listed on the Mainboard by way of a primary listing with a DCS structure if it can establish that it is suitable for listing with a DCS structure.
 Companies with DCS structures that are listed on the Mainboard are subject to various requirements under the Mainboard Listing Rules, including safeguards against entrenchment and expropriation risks, to help protect the interests of minority shareholders.
 The SGX-ST will undertake a holistic assessment of the suitability for listing of an issuer with a DCS structure.

 III THE OFFERING PROCESS